FOSPAH Stresses Property Rights Awareness As Key For Act 2020 Implementation - UrduPoint

 Women were denied property rights except those gifted to them at the time of marriage.

-She added that the property rights and other economic rights offered to women under various laws in the country are quite complex, and the matter becomes more complicated after their marriage, as they become part of a new family.
+"The property rights and other economic rights offered to women under various laws in the country are quite complex, and the matter becomes more complicated after their marriage, as they become part of a new family," she added.

 Recent Stories